UltimaRobotics/ur-ikev2-library/replit.md

 ## Overview

-This project is a C++ application that provides an HTTP-based integration layer for OpenIKEv2 VPN functionality.
-It acts as a bridge between the low-level IKEv2 protocol implementation and higher-level applications or management interfaces.
-The system includes a web dashboard for monitoring VPN sessions and provides RESTful APIs for programmatic control.
+This project is a C++ application that provides a terminal-based integration layer for OpenIKEv2 VPN functionality.
+It acts as a bridge between the low-level IKEv2 protocol implementation and higher-level applications.
+The system outputs JSON status strings directly to the terminal for real-time monitoring of VPN sessions and system state, supporting loading of IKEv2 client configuration files through JSON configuration references.

 ## User Preferences